TomaszKandula/TokanPages/README.md

 1. Semantic-Release.
 1. NGINX.

-The client app uses functional approach and React Hooks.
+The client app uses React Hooks.
 Tests are provided using JEST, but there is no full coverage yet.

 Project is dockerized and deployed via GitHub Actions to Azure App Service (main domain) that uses Container Registry.
 Web Server of choice is NGINX.